SINGH-RAJVEER/Clearist/README.md

-Clearist is going to be a minimal and FOSS ToDo list website and eventually a webapp.
+Clearist is going to be a minimal and FOSS ToDo list website